chenchih/TechNote/CheatNote/README.md

 Restore undoing changes in your local, uncommitted work (working directory and staging area).
 It only operates on the working directory and the staging area, fter commit will not be able to undo.

-It have two method one is to undo your editing file, and another one is adding `staged` option to move back to unstaged.
+It have two method one is to undo your editing file, and the one is adding `staged` option to move back to unstaged.

 - Restore
 ```
-#edit your file add hello to it
+#edit your file, add hello to it
 PS C:\gitfile\gitdemotest> notepad.exe .\note.txt
-#it will undo file to orginal file content
+#it will undo the file to original file content
 PS C:\gitfile\gitdemotest> git restore .\note.txt
 ```